Rank-Level duality and Conformal Block divisors: Preliminaries on and the Chern class formula of Fakhruddin

 \section{Preliminaries on $\mon$ and the Chern class formula of Fakhruddin}

-In this section we set up notations and conventions for various important divisors on $\mon$.
-We also recall the Chern class formula from ~\cite{F} and rewrite it with psi-classes on $\mon$ using a result of ~\cite{FG}.
+In this section we set up notation and conventions for various important divisors on $\mon$.
+We also recall the Chern class formula from \cite{F} and rewrite it with psi-classes on $\mon$ using a result of \cite{FG}.